-The group's major financial instruments include trade and other receivables, trading securities, interest-bearing borrowings, other payables and convertible bonds.
+The group's major financial instruments include trade and other receivables, trading securities, cash and cash equivalents, interest-bearing borrowings, other payables and unconvertible bonds.
+The Company's major financial instruments include trading securities, cash and cash equivalents and unconvertible bonds.

 Details of these financial instruments are disclosed in the respective notes.
-The risks associated with these financial instruments include credit risk, liquidity risk, currency risk, interest rate risk and other price risk.
+The risks associated with these financial instruments include credit risk, liquidity risk, currency risk, interest rate risk and equity price risk.
 The policies on how to mitigate these risks are set out below.
 The management manages and monitors these exposures to ensure appropriate measures are implemented on a timely and effective manner.

-i) CREDIT RISK
+I) CREDIT RISK

-a) As at 31 March 2012 and 2011, the maximum exposure to credit risk is represented by the carrying amount of each financial asset in the consolidated statement of financial position after deducting any impairment allowance.
+a) As at 31 March 2013 and 2012, the maximum exposure to credit risk is represented by the carrying amount of each financial asset in the consolidated statement of financial position after deducting any impairment allowance.